top of page

 We are funded through the residents of Richings Park and Thorney.
 We ask for the equivalent of only 10p a week to support the association – this is then reinvested back into the community to support initiatives, events and the upkeep of community spaces.
 Some examples of what we have successfully achieved in recent times include:

-• Raising funds to build a children's playground at the Richings Park Sports Club;
+• Raising funds to build a children's playground at Richings Park Sports Club;

-• A defibrillator for the village centre (outside the now closed fish and chip shop)
+• A defibrillator for the village centre (outside the new take away shop)

 • Organising events, such as #RichingsChristmas, Centenary events etc.